 3.1.1.
 Days to Germination

 The number of days to germination did not differ significantly among the bitter gourd varieties.
 The earliest germination, at 6.53 days, was observed in IET/2023/BIGVAR-1.
-This rapid germination can be attributed to optimal soil physical and chemical properties, which ensured an adequate nutrient supply to the seeds, as well as favorable temperature conditions (18°C–34°C) during the second week of March.
+This rapid germination can be attributed to optimal soil physical and chemical properties, which ensured an adequate nutrient supply to the seeds, as well as favourable temperature conditions (18°C–34°C) during the second week of March.
 Adequate oxygen and sunlight availability further supported the process.
 These findings are consistent with the reports of Khan et al. (2021) and Kumar and Topno (2022) in bitter gourd.

 3.1.2.
 Germination Percentage

 Germination percentage varied significantly among the different varieties.
 The highest rate (100%) was recorded in IET/2023/BIGVAR-7.
-Variations in germination percentage are influenced by multiple factors including seed quality (freshness, viability, and genetic makeup), and environmental conditions such as temperature, moisture, light, and oxygen availability.
+Variations in germination percentage are influenced by multiple factors, including seed quality (freshness, viability, and genetic makeup), and environmental conditions such as temperature, moisture, light, and oxygen availability.
 In addition, seed treatments (e.g., scarification or stratification) and soil properties (texture, pH, and nutrient availability) play crucial roles.
 These observations corroborate findings in summer squash (Merzah and Aboohanah, 2020) and further studies in bitter gourd (Khan et al., 2021).

 3.1.3.
 Chlorophyll Content (SPAD Value)

 Significant differences in chlorophyll content were observed among the varieties, with the highest value of 50.46 SPAD detected in IET/2023/BIGVAR-2.
-Foliar application of nano boron appears to enhance chlorophyll synthesis, which likely improves the photosynthetic activity and overall plant vigor.
+Foliar application of nano boron appears to enhance chlorophyll synthesis, which likely improves the photosynthetic activity and overall plant vigour.
 Optimizing the application rate and timing is essential to maximize benefits while avoiding potential toxicity.
 These results are in agreement with studies conducted on Vicia faba (Noaema et al., 2019; Dawood et al., 2025) and cabbage (Al-Jubouri and Abdulrahman, 2023).

 3.1.4.
 Number of Nodes at Last Harvest